ttsim-dev/ttsim/docs/geps/gep-07.md

      previous step.
    - **taxes and transfers function** is the function that takes the columns in the processed data as arguments and returns the desired taxes and transfers targets.
-     Running this function leads to raw results (there still contain internals and should not be used by non-GETTSIM functions)
+     Running this function leads to raw results (they still contain internals and should not be used by non-GETTSIM functions)

    The **results** contain the output of the taxes and transfers function, purged of internals and converted to the format requested by the user.